Highlands Plateau Greenway

 The Highlands Plateau Greenway is a non-profit organization whose mission is to develop a system of walking and hiking trails that protect and connect the natural settings and historic sites of the Highlands, N. C., area.
 It is intended to be a locally owned and managed trail system for walkers and hikers of existing and planned paths along a continuous, safe, green route, easily identified through signage, maps, and user guides designed to promote the public’s enjoyment and appreciation of the natural and historical environment, as well as quality of life on the Highlands plateau.

-Over 10 miles of natural trails and sidewalks are open and free to the public daily from sunrise to sunset.
+15 miles of natural trails and sidewalks are open and free to the public daily from sunrise to sunset.

 Please be considerate of other hikers, joggers, and visitors on the Greenway